 ETIAS: the European ESTA

-The EU Travel Information and Authorization System (ETIAS) is a new travel requirement that will be mandatory from the year 2020 onwards.
+The EU Travel Information and Authorization System (ETIAS) is a new travel requirement that will be mandatory.
 ESTA image for the United States, ETIAS is not a visa but a travel authorization procedure to move freely in the Schengen Area.
 We find similarities between the two:

 - Verification of the information provided by the traveler: identity, passport number, residence address, contact information (telephone number, e-mail address) …